aaaaaa123456789/gb-debug-information/debuginfo.md

   scaled up by 1,000,000).
   If the build timestamp is unknown, this field MUST be set to the [invalid value][def-invalid].
 * **Game title**: [string table][sect4.2] index referencing a string that identifies the title of the game or program.
-  Whenever possible, this SHOULD be a copy of the string stored in the ROM image header, at offset $134.
+  Whenever possible, this SHOULD be a copy of the string stored in the ROM image header, at offset $134; trailing spaces MAY be removed from that string.
   When this is the case, the external title flag (in the feature flags field) MUST be cleared.
   Otherwise, if that flag is set, the game title can be any user-supplied string that identifies the game or program.
   If the game title is not available, this field MUST be set to the [invalid string index][def-invalid].